24073779g/COMP5241-lab2/lab2_writeup.md

 ```powershell
 pip install -r requirements.txt
 ```

+Note: `Flask-SQLAlchemy` was added to `requirements.txt` to ensure SQLAlchemy integration is available on remote deployments (Vercel installs from this file).

 2. Configure environment variables (create a `.env` file in the project root or export in your shell):